-The inform ation contained in this document is accurate as of current This designs and anticipated project operations. document is prepared in relation to final constructio and/or implemented operations and policies Check Air Initials A01 Fundamental Air Quality This project is designed to meet the parts selected below N: Part 4: Meet Radon Threshold All Spaces: If project has a regularly occupied space at or below gra de, one of the following requirements is me et: a.
-The radon level is less than 0.15 Bq/L [4 pCi/L], as test conflict of interest.
-One test is conducted per 2,300 $\rm m^2$ below grade with natural ventilation. · · b.
-All regularly occupied spaces at or below grade mee Ensure Adequate Ventilation in Feature A03: Ventilation n of Part 1: A03 Ventilation Effectiveness
+The inform nation contained in this document is accurate as of current designs and anticipated project operations.
+This document is prepared in relation to final construction documents and/or implemented operations and policies.
+Check Air Initials A01 Fundamental Air Quality This project is designed to meet the parts selected by pelow: Part 4: Meet Radon Threshold All Spaces: If project has a regularly occupied space at or below v grade, one of the following requirements is met: s tested by a professional demonstrated not to have a m2 [25,000 ft2] of the lowest regularly occupied space at or b.
+All regularly occupied spaces at or below grade Ensure Adequate Ventilation in Feature A03: Ventila meet the 'Mechanically ventilated spaces' option of Part 1: tion Effectiveness.
+A03 Ventilation Effectiveness

-WELL WELL v2 pilot, Q4 2019 MEP's Letter of Assurance Page 1 of 17
+WELL WELL v2 pilot, Q3 2020 MEP's Letter of Assurance Page 1 of 17